MeteoSwiss/opendata/docs/general/status.md

 # Staying up to date

-## Systems, their availability and support contacts
+## Systems, their availability and support contacts {#systems-their-availability-and-support-contacts}

 | System | operated by | Operational status | Contact point |
 |:-------|:------------|:-------------------|:--------------|